orthanc-mirrors/orthanc-book/Sphinx/source/users/storage-commitment.rst

-The list of the DICOM modalities from which Orthanc accepts incoming storage commitment requests is specified in the :ref:`configuration file of Orthanc <configuration>`, by the ``DicomModalities`` option.
+The list of the DICOM modalities from which Orthanc accepts incoming storage commitment requests is specified in the :ref:`configuration file of Orthanc <configuration>`, through the ``DicomModalities`` option.
 It is possible to disable storage commitment for selected modalities by setting their dedicated Boolean permission flag ``AllowStorageCommitment`` to ``false``.

-As can be seen, the storage commitment SCP of Orthanc also takes advantage of the :ref:`jobs engine <jobs>` that is embedded within Orthanc.
+As can be seen in the figure above, the storage commitment SCP of Orthanc takes advantage of the :ref:`jobs engine <jobs>` that is embedded within Orthanc.
 Whenever Orthanc receives a storage commitment request, it internally creates a job with a dedicated type (namely ``StorageCommitmentScp``). :ref:`This job can be controlled
 <jobs-monitoring>` using the REST API of Orthanc, just like any other
 job.
 As a consequence, an external software is able to monitor, cancel or pause incoming storage commitment requests, by inspecting the list of jobs whose type is ``StorageCommitmentScp``.

 Sample usage